Category Archives: Miscellany

 In 1965, Congress proposed the Twenty-Fifth Amendment.
 In 1967, the 38th state legislature ratified the amendment, and it became part of the Constitution.

 The Twenty-Fifth Amendment has four sections: The first section simply states that if the president dies, resigns, or is removed from office, the vice president becomes president.
 This was what had been done since the first presidential vacancy in 1841, but the Constitution was actually ambiguous as to whether the vice president was to become president or was somehow to merely act as president.
 This section settled the question once and for all.
 It is assumed that it also settled the question of the presidential oath.
 It is now clear that the vice president becomes president instantly if there is no president; the oath is not an impediment to his carrying out his duties, though a new president would presumably take the oath anyway, for appearances’ sake, as soon as he could do so.
-Presumably, the congressional framers of the amendment wanted no repeats of November 22, 1963, when an ostensibly leaderless nation lived in danger for two hours while people chased down the presidential oath and a federal judge.
+The congressional framers of the amendment wanted no repeats of November 22, 1963, when an ostensibly leaderless nation lived in danger for two hours while people chased down the presidential oath and a federal judge.

 The second section provided a means of filling a vacancy in the vice presidency.
 Throughout history, there had been 16 such vacancies (there have been 18 to the current date).
 Eight vice presidents had acceded to the presidency, leaving the vice presidency vacant, seven others had died while vice president, and one had resigned.
 In total, about 40 years had passed with no vice president—about 22% of the period since the beginning of the American presidency.